-- i. transactions conducted between the Company and its subsidiaries, where no Party Related to the Company has an interest in that subsidiary; - ii. transactions related to the directors' remuneration, or to certain elements of that remuneration; - iii. transactions proposed to all shareholders under the same terms, where equal treatment for all shareholders and protection of the Company's interests are ensured.
+- Transactions carried out between the Company and its subsidiaries, where no Party Related to the Company has an interest in that subsidiary; - Transactions related to the directors' remuneration, or to certain elements of that remuneration: - iii.
+Transactions proposed to all shareholders under the same terms, where equal treatment for all shareholders and protection of the Company's interests are ensured.